Skip to Content

 You see, thin hair is hair that’s lacking in density.
 This type of hair usually contains fewer follicles than what might be seen as average, and there’s the additional spacing between the ones that are present, making hair look more sparse and, well, thin.
 But when we’re talking about “fine” hair, what we’re referring to has more to do with diameter and texture than density.

 Essentially, fine hair is that which is comprised of smaller, more compact hair strands than you’d find in individuals with coarser hair.
 Because of this, fine hair often has a very soft, smooth, and supple texture.
-It also tends to be on the thicker side, as smaller hair strands allow more room for follicles than other hair types.
+People with fine hair can still have very thick hair overall, meaning they genetically possess a high density of fine strands on their head.

 Having a more fine texture is usually a gorgeous, silky (and honestly pretty enviable!) full head of hair.
 However, for as great as fine hair is, it’s not without its downsides or unique challenges.